luisivan/blog/content/posts/2020-04-09---expert-daos.md

 Votes can point to a document in IPFS to make sure that the information can be accessed from anywhere by anyone — even behind firewalls.

-The only thing that would be needed is a simple public feed where people can see the pieces of information verified by the Expert DAOs.
+The only thing that would be needed is a simple public feed — even using Twitter — where people can see the pieces of information verified by the Expert DAOs.
 Trivial to implement.

 ## Future

 After the concept is proven to work, we may then have an aggregator of all of the Expert DAOs **by topic**.
 You may be able to filter **by reputation** as well.
-How would be reputation calculated?
+But how would reputation be calculated?

 Simple: if a piece of information turns out to be wrong, anyone can open a dispute in [Aragon Court](https://aragon.org/aragon-court/).

 As time goes on, those who turned out to be right get rewarded with reputation, and those who were wrong get penalized.

+We may also seek to integrate other open source reputation protocols such as [SourceCred](https://sourcecred.io/) — already integrated with Aragon — into the expert network and filtering system.

 ## Summary